cartesi/sunodo-examples/README.md

 sunodo send generic
 ```

-The encoding of the payload can be specified with the `--input-encoding option`.
+The encoding of the payload can be specified with the `--input-encoding` option.
 Supported encodings include:

 - **hex**: Parses user input as a hex-string and converts it to bytes.
 - **string**: Converts user input from a UTF-8 string to bytes.